 - Add the egg and almond extract and mix on med-low until just combined.

-- Preheat oven to 350 degrees F and line 2 cookie sheets with parchment paper or silicone baking mats.
+- Preheat oven to 350-degrees F and line 2 cookie sheets with parchment paper or silicone baking mats.

-- Using about 1.5 TBSP of dough per cookie, shape the dough into balls and place on cookie sheets.
-Slightly flatten each ball of dough using the bottom of a glass cup, or measuring cup.
-Next, use a 1 TSP. measuring spoon to make an indent in each ball of dough (see notes).
+- Using about 1 ½ tbsp. of dough per cookie, roll the cookie dough into balls and place on one of the prepared cookie sheets.
+Slightly flatten each ball of dough using the bottom of a glass cup or measuring cup (dip the bottom of the cup on flour to avoid sticking).

 - Bake for 14-16 minutes, or just until cookies are slightly browned on the bottom edges.
 You don't want to overbake... the softer the better!
+Allow cookies to slightly cool and then transfer to a cooling rack.

 - Allow the cookies to cool for about 20 minutes and then make the glaze.
 In a small bowl, whisk together the glaze ingredients until smooth.
 Using a spoon, drizzle over cookies.
 Allow glaze to set before eating or storing.